-School detentions are organised through the Deputy Principals and Head Teachers and are held every Wednesday afternoon from 3:05 pm to 4:00 pm.
-The Wednesday detention is a consequence for students who have broken school rules.
+After School Detentions are issued for repeatedly missing a recess or lunch suspension, for repeatedly breaking the same school rule or for significant negative behaviour.
+After School Detentions are organised through the Deputy Principals and Head Teachers and are held every Wednesday afternoon from 3:05 pm to 4:00 pm.